epics-extensions/EPNix/doc/src/getting-started.md

 This is to prevent build products from being copied unnecessarily to the Nix store.

+## Concepts

+In EPNix, your IOC well have mainly two important files: the `flake.nix` file, and the `epnix.toml` file.

+The `flake.nix` file is the entry point that the `nix` command will read in order for the `nix build`, `nix flake check`, `nix develop`, etc. commands to work.
+It is also the file where we specify our other "repository" dependencies.
+EPNix itself is a dependency of your IOC, and so is each "App" of your IOC.

+The `epnix.toml` file will contain the configuration of your EPNix.
+The list of possible options is provided by EPNix and [possibly yourself][adding-options].
+The options provided by EPNix are documented in the [Available options][options] page of the documentation book.

+[adding-options]: ./guides/adding-options.md
+[options]: ./options.md

+This file mainly exist to simplify the usage of EPNix for developers unfamiliar with Nix.
+Every option that you can set in `epnix.toml` is also settable in Nix, but Nix being a programming language, there are some complex configurations and use-cases that can be handled only in Nix.
+We try to make configurable every common use-case through `epnix.toml`.

 ## Creating your project

 In EPNix, we encourage developers to version EPICS tops separately from EPICS